starrylumi/starrylumi/README.md

 mass announcement of the week !

-"[Hiding skin] he's bouncing on my booty cheeks, I like the way he rides,I can hardly breathe when he's pumping deep inside I kiss him on his neck and then he kisses on my bussy call him "daddy" when I holler man"
+"[Hiding skin] he's bouncing on my booty cheeks, I like the way he rides,I can hardly breathe when he's pumping deep inside I kiss him on his neck and then he kisses on my bussy call him "daddy" when I holler man" - ivy

-"[Hiding skin] Daddy" - ivy
+"[Hiding skin] Daddy" - also ivy

 ✧